They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 For example, let’s say you’ve been shopping around for a widget, which most companies sell for $29.99.
 However, you come across a nearly identical ASOTV widget that sells for $19.99, which is more than 30% less expensive!

 However, if you purchase this widget directly from the company online, you’ll pay $9.98 in S&H, which ultimately brings you back to your original price.
-In other words, at first glance, many ASOTV products seem less expensive (and like a better deal) than their mainstream competition, but this savings can quickly dissipate when you factor in their high, non-refundable S&H charges.
+In other words, at first glance, many ASOTV products seem less expensive (and like a better deal) than their mainstream competition, but these savings can quickly dissipate when you factor in their high, non-refundable S&H charges.

 We’ll come back to all of this in a second.
 First though, let’s talk about some other big moneymakers for these companies.